Shippable/docs/sources/deploy/amazon-ecs-unmanaged.md

 ## Using State and Environment Variables

-Managing state and utilizing ENVs is a critical part of writing robust runCLI and runSh scripts.
+Managing state and utilizing ENVs is a critical part of writing robust runSh scripts.
 This section will give a simple example of using state and ENVs to deploy to two Amazon ECS environments.

 In the above sample project, we used an image IN along with `shippable_replace` to fill in our task definition on the fly.
 This is utilizing Shippable's built-in resource ENVs.

 ### Environment Variables

 By adding resources as `IN` steps, we have automatic access to several environment variables that will be useful for writing generic scripts.
-Let's look at an excerpt of a printenv from this runCLI job so that we can see what is available.
+Let's look at an excerpt of a printenv from this runSh job so that we can see what is available.

 Resource-specific ENVs always start with the resource name.
 Job specific ENVs always start with the word `JOB`.
 Shippable-added ENVs are always in all caps.